delucis/smufl-glyphs-info/README.md

 One quick way to find this is to open Glyphs and select **Script** > **Open Scripts Folder**.

-If it doesn’t exist, you should create an `Info` directory alongside the `Scripts` directory to put `GlyphData.xml` and `Groups.plist` in.
+If it doesn’t exist, you should create an `Info` directory alongside the `Scripts` directory to put `GlyphData-smufl.xml` and `Groups-smufl.plist` in.

 You should end up with a directory structure like this: